-Whether you like it or not, to become successful in the financial markets you will need to follow a set of rules, and follow them to the letter (I have my glasses and strict face on now, and my cane in my right hand).
+Whether you like it or not, to become successful in the financial markets you will need to follow a set of rules, and follow them to the letter.
 The rules you follow will vary for each individual trader, according to your own trading system or strategy, which means you will have to formulate them yourself.
-It could be that one of your rules is to stop trading for an entire week if you lose six consecutive trades in a row, or it could be that you only allow yourself to trade the same instrument twice within any given day; whatever your rules are, they should form part of a structured trading plan which has been designed to maximize profits and minimize losses (time to get your smart head on).
+It could be that one of your rules is to stop trading for an entire week if you lose six consecutive trades in a row, or it could be that you only allow yourself to trade the same instrument twice within any given day; whatever your rules are, they should form part of a structured trading plan which has been designed to maximize profits and minimize losses (time to get your smart head on!).

 You should most definitely have a flexible approach in order to determine which rules you want to incorporate into your trading strategy, if you are too rigid in this regard it can be detrimental in achieving a system which works.
 It has been mentioned previously that the markets are a fluid entity, and you should mirror this with your trading.
 Bringing rules into the equation somewhat contradicts this, but at the same time, you do require a basic skeleton-like structure of guidance in order that you are able to maximize your chances of making higher profits than losses.

-There are individuals who brag that they have a super strict set of rules with a predetermined profit ratio, only ever opening positions which have a so-called golden 6:1 return level (do I really need to tell you at this stage what I think about this.
-Bullshit).
-Some of these systems will work, for some people, some of the time.
+There are individuals who brag that they have a super strict set of rules with a predetermined profit ratio, only ever opening positions which have a so-called golden 6:1 return level (which is a not a strategy I subscribe to, limiting your profits in this way is a recipe for disaster).
+Some of these systems will work for some people, some of the time.
 The issue is that the systems they are using have effectively turned into a trading algorithm, and it is more than likely that one of the quants at the big banks or financial institutions have come up with a better one, one that has been specifically designed to take money from the very system these traders are trying to use.